convince-project/AS2FM/docs/source/tutorials.rst

 One sample trace can be inspected in `reference_traces_single.csv <https://github.com/convince-project/AS2FM/blob/main/examples/tutorial_fetch_and_carry/sample_solutions_and_outputs/reference_traces_single.csv>`_.

 A tool to inspect the changes in the variables graphically is `PlotJuggler <https://plotjuggler.io/>`_.
-Just run ``ros2 run plotjuggler plotjuggler -d traces.csv`` to open the graphical interface and pull the topic you want to inspect from the topic list into the coordinate system in the main inspection area.
+Just run ``ros2 run plotjuggler plotjuggler -d generated_traces/trace_name.csv`` to open the graphical interface and pull the topic you want to inspect from the topic list into the coordinate system in the main inspection area.
 When opening the cvs file make sure to select "use row number as x-axis".
 With a right click on the plot you can select "Edit curve..." and then tick "Steps (pre)" to see a step-wise plot.

 The visualization of the topics `world_robot_loc`, `world_robot_holding`, `world_obj_locs_at_0`, and `topic_clock_msg__ros_fields__sec` looks as follows: